kvokka/das_trader/README.md

 make
 ```

-it will produce a `hotkeys.htk` file which you need to put in your DAS Trader
+it will produce a `hotkey.htk` file which you need to put in your DAS Trader
 Pro folder

 ### Key groups